Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Beverly from Lambert, MS

-I have been buying cheap ground meat to save money BUT my husband just got a not so great cholesterol test result back.
+I have been buying cheap ground meat to save money but my husband just got a not so great cholesterol test result back.
 Instead of paying 3.00-4.00 a pound for 96/4 lean meat, I have been boiling the hamburger meat draining it, boiling a second time, then frying in the frying pan.
-For recipes that have crumbled hamburger meat in them.
-By the time the ground meat hits the skillet, it has hardly any fat in it.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.